langflow-ai/langflow/DEVELOPMENT.md

 Add the component to the appropriate subdirectory, and add the component to the `__init__.py` file (alphabetical ordering on the `import` and the `__all__` list).
 Assuming the backend and frontend services are running, the backend service will restart as these files are changed.
 The new component will be visible after the backend is restarted, _*and*_ after you hit "refresh" in the browser.

+> [!TIP]
-> Tip: It is faster to copy-paste the component code from your editor into the UI *without* saving in the source code in the editor, and once you are satisfied it is working you can save (restarting the backend) and refresh the browser to confirm it is present.
+> It is faster to copy-paste the component code from your editor into the UI *without* saving in the source code in the editor, and once you are satisfied it is working you can save (restarting the backend) and refresh the browser to confirm it is present.

 You should try to add a unit test for your component, though templates and best practices for this is a work in progress.
 At the very least, please create a Markdown file in the unit test subdirectory associated with your component (create the directory if not present), with the same filename as the component but with a `.md` extension.
 Within this should be the steps you have taken to manually test the component.